MeerMusik/LinuxScripts/README.md

 1. Debug Build: Limited to 16 Parallel Link Jobs = Circa 34 Minutes plus running Unit Tests plus installing = Circa 41 Minutes total
 2. Release Build: Circa 21 Minutes plus running Unit Tests plus installing = circa 25 Minutes total

-No X86 = 32-Bit only Scripts:
-1. I do not want to install 32-Bit Python from an unofficial Repository
-2. I could build the old 'lib32-python' from the AUR, but the Version is usually outdated and the Package Script has some Issues
-    1. Also the Build and Config Script for Packages will break, if they do not keep getting updated.
-This is unavoidable
-3. The X86_64 Compiler is able to build 32-Bit Binaries for the X86 Architecture anyway

 ### CMake - Build Management Tool

 Status: Used when a Tool or Library supports it or has it set as a fixed Dependency. <br>

 I usually use the latest CMake Version provided by my Linux Distribution.

-I Build only from Source, when I need to test specific fixes or a new Feature.
+I build only from Source, when I need to test specific fixes or a new Feature.

 Attention: By Default, You need an existing CMake and Ninja Installation to build CMake from Source!
 You can uncomment the Lines in the Script to use 'Make'.
-Do not forget to comment the CMake specific Parts - otherwise you will break the Scripts!
+Do not forget to comment the CMake specific Parts - otherwise you will break the Scripts obviously!

 Infos:
 1. Official Documentation: https://cmake.org/cmake/help/latest/